The Story of the Three Artists

-My gaze fell on the subject matter – a willowy girl resembling the vixen from the box of Redhead matches.
-Only her youth and inexperience prevented her from lighting up the room.
+My gaze fell on the subject matter – a willowy girl who looked like she left the box of Redhead matches especially to light up the room.

 The three artists were arguing over who amongst them would be the most likely to charm this Pre-Raphaelite beauty.